danielharrell/does_music_move/does_music_move.md

 reference to 1.
 Again, why we are able to hear a certain note as a center for other notes is hard to say.
-But the phenomenon, as Zuckerkandl would remind us, is tellingly dynamic, in an orientation more felt than seen.
+But the phenomenon, as Zuckerkandl would remind us, is dynamic, in an orientation more felt than seen.
 We hear the central note as central, that is, by sensing a stability in it relative to the other notes, as if it provided a